ma-prietoo/IoT_Laboratorios/DDR_Lab1_RF_ESP32C6.md

 However, the system degraded sharply after 10 m.
 At 15 m the packet loss was 39%, and at 20 m it was 20%.
 Although communication was still possible, the reliability was not good enough for a production sensor network.
 At 30 m and 35 m the packet loss reached 52%, which means almost half of the messages were not received.

 The main engineering conclusion is that the ESP32-C6 radio works, but the tested deployment conditions do not support a 20 m reliable spacing.
 For a real field deployment, the node spacing should be reduced or the network should include more router nodes.
 Outdoor line-of-sight testing is required before making a final production decision.

-## 18. Final Recommendation

-Use the ESP32-C6 as a valid platform for short-range Thread communication, but do not assume 20 m reliable spacing based on this test.

-This gives a safety margin below the maximum reliable distance measured.